-US photographer Alex Noriega has won the third International Landscape Photographer of the Year competition for his portfolio of four images.
+US photographer Alex Noriega has won the third International Landscape Photographer of the Year (ILPOTY) competition for his portfolio of four images.

 ‘I’ve developed my own set of techniques over the years that are completely non-destructive, allowing me to go back and make changes at any step in the process.
 This allows me to hone the images very precisely,’ he said.